ajaykumar-hackwarts/Application-Security/Potentially Harmful Application.md

 DCL(Dynamic Code Loading) Backdoor :

-- It's a technique It doesn't contain all the malicious code at the install time instead it download and executes malicious code when running dynamically.
+- It's a technique where it doesn't contain all the malicious code at the install time instead it download and executes malicious code when running dynamically.

+Remote execution code is the code which allows command or instruction sent from one system and executed on the other system over the internet.

+These remote execution connection are of four types
+- Socket Connection() : Direct network connection that sends command to other system in real time.
+- C2(Command and Control) : Server has the direct connect with the system and demands a work and system will do it.
+- FMS(Firebase messaging service)/GCM(Google cloud messaging service)  : A push notification service where a server sends a message to a system without them running or opening.
+- Receiver : An event based mechanism which is triggered when an event is happened.

-3. Trojan/Riskware
+3. Trojan/Riskware :

 4. Spyware
 5. Privilege_escalation
 6. Toll fraud